corb555/Task-Score/README.md

 ![x bdVariables](images/bdVariables.png)

 # FPS Variables Script
-This Unity component makes it easy to access normalized FPS type variables in Behavior Designer such as:
+This  script makes it easy to access normalized FPS type variables in Behavior Designer such as:
 *Ammo, MeleeWeapons, RangeWeapons, Health, Anger*

 All variables are provided as floats scaled from 0 to 100.0f.